NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 ### The need for statistical rigor

-A critical requirement for any beta diversity method is proper statistical inference with controlled Type I error rates (false positive rates).
+\noindent A critical requirement for any beta diversity method is proper statistical inference with controlled Type I error rates (false positive rates).
 While machine learning approaches often prioritize predictive accuracy, hypothesis testing for community composition differences requires rigorous F-statistic and p-value calculation under the null hypothesis of no group differences (12).
 Permutation testing provides a non-parametric framework for valid inference that makes minimal distributional assumptions (13), making it particularly suitable for complex microbiome data and distance-based analyses like PERMANOVA.

 ### Metric learning: an emerging paradigm

-Metric learning, a branch of machine learning, offers a principled approach to address these limitations (14, 15).
+\noindent Metric learning, a branch of machine learning, offers a principled approach to address these limitations (14, 15).
 Rather than using fixed distance formulas, metric learning algorithms learn optimal distance metrics from data by identifying which features contribute most to separating groups of interest.
 In the context of supervised learning, metric learning algorithms optimize distance functions to maximize between-group distances while minimizing within-group distances (16, 17).

 Mahalanobis distance learning (18) learns a positive semi-definite matrix **M** that defines distances as $d(\mathbf{x}_i, \mathbf{x}_j) = \sqrt{(\mathbf{x}_i - \mathbf{x}_j)^T \mathbf{M} (\mathbf{x}_i - \mathbf{x}_j)}$.
 When **M** is diagonal, this reduces to learning feature-specific weights, providing interpretable importance scores (17).